All Episodes

 When you're debilitated and stuff, I want to be out of here.

-I know your daughter, Annie will never let you go through with this idea.
+I know your daughter, Annie, will never let you go through with this idea.

-She's gonna take it off.
+She's going to take you off.

 Oh, you did not say that on air.

-I gotta Hey, Joe, who got the better of the deal?
+Hey, Joe, who got the better of the deal?

-Ethan or Annie, who got the better end of that deal.
+Ethan or Annie, who got the better end of that deal?

 I got the better end of the deal.